zyphelabs/caustics/README.md

 caustics-macros = { path = "../caustics-macros", features = ["select"] }
 ```

-When the "select" feature is enabled, you can use the convenient `entity::select!(field1, field2)` syntax for field selection.
-Without the feature, use `caustics::typed_selection` for field selection.
+* When the "select" feature is enabled, you can use the convenient `entity::select!(field1, field2)`

 ## Quick Start